 Do not use the same database as the real Magento instance.
-Any data (products, customers, orders, and everything else) will be lost!
+Any data, such as products, customers, orders, and everything else, will be lost!

 CREATE DATABASE magento_integration_tests; GRANT ALL ON magento_integration_tests.* TO 'magento2_test_user'@'localhost' IDENTIFIED BY 'ftYx4pm6^x9.&^hB';

-Replace the example database and username, and the example password, with something that matches your requirements and conventions.
+Replace the example database, username, and password with something that matches your requirements and conventions.

 The Magento 2 integration test framework comes with a configuration file template,